amundsen-io/amundsen/metadata/docs/proxy/mysql.md

 # MySQL Proxy

-MySQL proxy works with [SQLAlehcmy ORM](https://docs.sqlalchemy.org/en/13/orm/) and [Amundsen RDS](https://github.com/amundsen-io/amundsenrds) containing all the ORM models used for Amundsen databuilder and metadataservice.
+MySQL proxy works with [SQLAlchemy ORM](https://docs.sqlalchemy.org/en/13/orm/) and [Amundsen RDS](https://github.com/amundsen-io/amundsenrds) containing all the ORM models used for Amundsen databuilder and metadataservice.

 # Requirements